HansSCHR/bacterial_enrichment_mosquito/README.md

 Briefly, the anvi'o metagenomics workflow includes the following steps:

 1) Assembly of quality-filtered short reads using metaSPAdes.
-2) Taxonomical (GTDB) and functionnal (COG, KOfam) assignment of contigs using anvi'o anvi-scg-taxonomy, anvi-run-kegg-kofams and anvi-run-ncbi-cogs programs
+2) Taxonomical (GTDB) and functional (COG, KOfam) assignment of contigs using anvi'o anvi-scg-taxonomy, anvi-run-kegg-kofams and anvi-run-ncbi-cogs programs
-3) Reads recruitment from all samples (all-against-all) on each sample assembly using Bowtie2.
+3) Read recruitment from all samples (all-against-all) on each sample assembly using Bowtie2.
 4) Profile the BAM files by linking them to the contigs databases using the anvi-profile program.
-The program computes the coverage by nucleotide position, the variants (at nucleotide, codon and amino-acid levels) and the structural variants (indel or insertions).
+The program computes the coverage by nucleotide position, the variants (at nucleotide, codon and amino-acid levels) and the structural variants (indels or insertions).
 5) Merge the resulting single anvi'o profile databases.

 We used the following config files and this anvi'o command to run the workflow: